 What we were looking for was a contemporary sofa that’s moderately proportioned all round.
 One that can comfortably seat two people for an evening of TV viewing without feeling like you’re sitting next to each other on the bus, but also that isn’t too deep front to back.

-So for this Top 10 I set out to find small sofas that were less than 90 cm deep, and varied in width from around 140 – 190 cm wide – dimensions that will give you the ideal “petite” and – most importantly – perfectly proportioned genuinely small contemporary sofas for small spaces.
+So for this Top 10 Sofas for Small Spaces I set out to find small sofas that were less than 90 cm deep, and varied in width from around 140 – 190 cm wide.
+These dimensions give you the ideal “petite”, perfectly proportioned, genuinely small contemporary sofas for small spaces.